BenSheridanEdwards/CV/README.md

 - Lead a team of 4 Recruiters in London.
 - Mentored and trained graduates to consultant level.
 - Headed up business development
-- Attended strategy meetings and gave presentations to Managing Directors.
+- Held strategy meetings and gave presentations to Managing Directors.

 ## Hobbies